0vibecode/Codiging-challenge-CP/Readme.md

 -------
 - To merge the code from the contributor, Make sure you have pushed all the necessary changes to your forked branch.
 Then create a pull request using CLI/VScode/on Github website.
 - Then the owner will review all the changes and conflicts to make sure to rebase the correct branch.
+## Some coding platforms for CP
+1. Codeforces
+2. Leetcode
+3. Hacker rank
+4. InterviewBit
+5. GeeksforGeeks

+## Some coding platform other than CP
+1. Google summer of code
+2. MLH.io
+3. Hacktoberfest each year